adelaalfar/play-form-kludge/README.md

 failure of this first attempt is due to one of the following:

   * Form processing in Play is not documented well enough to cover this use case.
-  * Form processing in Play is not designed well enough to cover this use case.
+  * Form processing in Play is not designed well enough to cover this use case (for Java Play developers).

 As a newcomer to Play, I realize that this second hypothesis is somewhat presumptuous, but it is based upon the following two observations: